 Conclusion of CDL Testing

-Once you have successfully completed testing, the Tester will enter your test electronically into the State database.
-You will receive a copy of this recording, which you must take to a Florida DMV office to receive your CDL Drivers License.
+Upon successful completion, your Skills Tester will enter your test results electronically into the State database.
+You will receive a copy of the recorded results, which you must then take to your Florida or out-of-state DMV office to receive your new CDL Driver’s License.

 Cost for 3rd Party CDL Testing

 The applicable testing fee must be paid by all applicants each time CDL testing is attempted, and paying the fee does not ensure that you will pass the test.
 Passing the test is based on your merit and skill set alone, as you must display the proper knowledge and expertise to your Skills Tester.
 If you choose to test in one of our vehicles, we will provide a Class A or B truck and a Class C Bus for testing purposes.
 If applicable, a Class B Bus must be provided by the applicant.
 All vehicles provided by the applicant must have valid registration, proof of insurance, and a fixed passenger seat.